sakuramomo1005/Kaplan-Meier-method-under-dependent-censoring/Draft/week1/README.md

 * *Estimating marginal survival function by adjusting for dependent censoring using many covariates* [paper link](https://github.com/sakuramomo1005/Kaplan-Meier-method-under-dependent-censoring/blob/master/Draft/week1/papers/ESTIMATING%20MARGINAL%20SURVIVAL%20FUNCTION%20BY%20ADJUSTING%20FOR%20DEPENDENT%20CENSORING%20USING%20MANY%20COVARIATES.pdf)
    * 2004
    * Marginal model, kernal function
-   * Kaplan-Meier can have large bias, when the T and C are dependent through covariates L
+   * In their results (table1 and table2) Kaplan-Meier can have large bias, when the T and C are dependent through covariates L

 ##### 2. Alternative method?